Antidepressant

 A lower-than-normal level of sodium in the blood.
 It is an uncommon side effect of some antidepressants, and is more likely in older adults.

 Monoamine oxidase inhibitor, an older class of antidepressant.
-MAOIs interact dangerously with many drugs and some foods, so they need careful separation in time from other antidepressants.
+MAOIs interact dangerously with many drugs and some foods, so they need careful separation in time from other antidepressants, many other serotonergic medications, certain pain medications and migraine drugs, and some over-the-counter cold and decongestant products.

 Norepinephrine-dopamine reuptake inhibitor, the class bupropion belongs to.
 It works on norepinephrine and dopamine rather than serotonin.